-This year, Halloween falls on a Tuesday but the weekend leading up to the big night is packed full of creepy, unnerving and downright gruesome events.
+This year, Halloween falls on a Wednesday but the days leading up to the big night are packed full of creepy, unnerving and downright gruesome events in Leeds.
 So whether you’re looking for horror-themed clubnights, gory fun for all the family, or the finest scary flicks around, you’ll be absolutely spoilt for choice.

 Halloween Nights Out

 From spooky nights in old museums to dressing up for some of the biggest clubnights of the year, these Halloween nights out aren’t to be missed.

 Outbreak: Cocktail Experience

 One of the best Halloween events in Leeds takes place at The Great Escape Game and you can do it throughout October.
 They’re bringing together an escape game and a themed bar experience.
 Your job is to find a cure for a zombie virus, and the only way to do it is by making special cocktails to build the antidote, which you get to try for yourself.

 Outbreak: Cocktail Experience takes place at The Great Escape Game throughout October 2018.

 The final Halloween at Canal Mills is going to start with an incredible night of house and techno anthems.
 They’ve lined up the biggest DJs around for a spooky Halloween at the Haunted Mill special, where fancy dress is more than encouraged.
 Get your groove on to the likes of Krystal Klear, Baby Stiltz and William Djoko, before Todd Terje closes out the night.